 a time in life that is full of hope.
 Its storytelling has its moments of drama and reveal.

-But 13 Reasons Why is also more delicate than you might expect, and while it tries to entertain, it also does the unthinkable. — It informs.
+But 13 Reasons Why is also more delicate and intricately constructed than you might expect, and while it tries to entertain, it also does the unthinkable. — It informs.

 Because death and suicide are subjects we tend to skip over.
 Death and suicide are awkward to talk about and this sort of death has implications that remind us we are far from perfect.
 So, for the ones who can throw off the bed covers with ease and know how to use makeup to fit in, it's the primordial, dog-eat-dog ego-raising of life that one prepares you for - especially if you're that translucent student you pass in the hallway.
 The one who only wants to fit in but, instead, has to navigate past the 'take no prisoners' mentality of the selfish and the carnivorously immature.

 Therefore, as someone who has survived a loved one's handwritten note, I recommend this Netflix series that ably takes on a subject others avoid.
 And that's because it's brave enough to try and capable enough to succeed.